Disney adds cruise ship exhibit to Hollywood studios - ExBulletin

 Disney Wish will also have an attraction called AquaMouse, which is Disney’s very first attraction at sea.
 A model of the ride can also be seen on the model of the ship.

-The cruise ship will also offer dining experiences themed around Marvel, Star Wars, and other Disney characters.
+The cruise ship will also feature culinary experiences on the theme of Marvel, Star Wars and other Disney characters.

 Disney Wish is scheduled to begin sailing in June 2022 from Port Canaveral, Florida.
 It is the first of three new ships coming to Disney Cruise Line and will be powered by liquid natural gas.